Name

 protocol value

 Set the protocol to accept for the current listener.
-Can be mqtt, the default, or websockets if available.
+Can be mqtt, the default, websockets, or http_api.

 Not reloaded on reload signal.